opendatahub-io/ai-edge/docs/byo-mgmt-gitops.md

 For more information on this label, see the [OpenShift GitOps docs][OpenShift GitOps docs: Deploying resources to a different namespace].

-## Create ArgoCD Application on edge clusters
+## Create Argo CD Application on edge clusters

 Once the operator has been installed from the earlier step, the `Application` CRD will be available on the edge cluster(s), allowing the creation of Application CRs in the GitOps namespace.

-On each edge cluster, create an ArgoCD Application CR to point the ArgoCD instance at the location in the GitOps repo where the manifests are located.
+On each edge cluster, create an Argo CD Application CR to point the Argo CD instance at the location in the GitOps repo where the manifests are located.

 Examples using `kustomize` can be found in the [byo-mgmt](../byo-mgmt) directory.